gartempe/MacOS-Thinkpad-Yoga-12/README.md

 ## Post-Installation

+### 1. Tools needed

+- Clover Installer
+- Clover configurator
+- MacIasl
+- iasl

+...

-### 1. Hotpaches
+### 2. Hotpaches

-It consitst of a combinaison of ACPI replacements done in Clover plist and also SDST files.
+It consitsts of a combinaison of ACPI replacements done in Clover plist and also SDST files.

 #### 1. USB power management, port limiting and fix instant wake-up